I love John Lewis: UK PM Johnson defends store in flat row

-Asked what was wrong with John Lewis [RIC:RIC:JLPLC.UL], Johnson replied: "Absolutely nothing.
-If there's one thing I object in this whole farrago of nonsense ...
-I love John Lewis!"
+Asked what was wrong with John Lewis, Johnson replied: “Absolutely nothing.
+If there’s one thing I object in this whole farrago of nonsense ...
+I love John Lewis!”

 John Lewis, a retailer much-loved by many Britons for its furniture and home furnishings, became embroiled in the scandal when Tatler magazine reported his fiancee Carrie Symonds had despaired over the “glum decor” left by former prime minister, Theresa May.